lewislea/Vehicle_Maintenance_Rails_Site/README.md

 ##Purpose
 ------
-June 12, 2013
 This is a site that is being built as a capstone project for Nashville Software School.
-We have been working in Rails for about 2 weeks and our charge is to build a simple, full featured web appliation using Ruby on Rails.
+We have been working in Rails for about 4 weeks and our charge is to build a simple web appliation using Ruby on Rails and interacts with a Postgresqul database.

 ##Features
 ------
-1. user can add mulitple vehicles
+1. user can add mulitple vehicles to track
 2. user can add repairs to vehicles
-3. user can upload notes or pictures about each repair
 4. user can track total maintenance cost for each vehicle
-5. search for vehicles and repairs

 ##Changelog
 -----
 6-12-13 : began project
 6-14-13 : add devise for user authentication
-6-16-13 : user authentication working and tested 6-20-13 : add vehicle feature working and tested
+6-16-13 : user authentication working and tested 6-20-13 : add vehicle feature working and tested 6-23-13 : edit and delete vehicle working
+6-22-13 : add repair to vehicle
+6-23-13 : edit repair
+6-25-13 : styling and layout changes
+6-26-13 : delete repair

 ##Project State